dennyzhang/code.dennyzhang.com/3sum-ii/README.md

 Given n, find the number of solutions for all x, y, z that conforms to x^2+y^2+z^2 = n.(x, y, z are non-negative integers)

 Notice
-n <= 1000000
+-   n <= 1000000
-x, y, z satisfy (x <= y <= z), we can consider that is the same solution as long as the three numbers selected are the same
+-   x, y, z satisfy (x <= y <= z), we can consider that is the same solution as long as the three numbers selected are the same
-Have you met this question in a real interview?

 Example